 Numbers that start 0808 80 (not just 0808) are always free to call from your mobile.
 These numbers are issued by The Helpline Association for non-profit helplines.

-The six big mobile providers (T-Mobile, Orange, O2, Vodafone, Virgin Mobile and Three) have agreed to make calls to these numbers free, though you may need credit on pay-as-you-go phones.
+The six big mobile providers (T-Mobile, Orange, O2, Vodafone, EE and Three) have agreed to make calls to these numbers free, though you may need credit on pay-as-you-go phones.

 This includes helplines such as Breast Cancer Care, Rape and Sexual Abuse Line and the NSPCC.
 You can check numbers using the search facility on the THA website.